2blue1clown/FuzionCafe/README.md

 simple or complex you make it, however we are looking for quality of design and code over complex or copious features.
 As an example, make sure you’ve properly implemented unit tests on the simple core before developing the next feature.

+I used a bit of extra time because Tim said I could use 4hrs if I really wanted (sorry)